Troubleshooting

 cpufreqgovernor is clocking down the CPU.
 Switch toperformanceorschedutil. - Running in a virtualised environment that isn't giving the guest reliable 20 ms time slices.

-Multiple FFB2 sticks plugged in
+Multiple supported sticks plugged in

 Still stuck?